 - Don’t be boring!

 We’ve said it before, and we are going to say it again: you are only as boring as you think you are.
 We even think ECM can be fun and social.
 Every company can be fun and interesting and social media gives you an opportunity to prove that.
 Each business has an appealing side that can relate to a broader audience and allow them to create an idea, which will resonate on social.
-You know what’s really boring?
+Do you know what’s really boring?
 Showing only your product and not the people behind it or how it makes the world a better place is a major miss.
 Humanize your brand and you will find your way to people’s hearts.
-Here are some ideas how you can improve your online social personality:
+Here are some ideas on how you can improve your online social personality:

 - Use your people.
 The real ones.
 Don’t hide behind “customer service”.
 Allow your staff to use their names and show their personality

-- Use the first person voice in updates, articles, etc.
+- Use the first-person voice in updates, articles, etc.

 - Use a person(s) to do your social media and outreach your content

 Speaking of content, remember there can’t be a successful social media campaign without content marketing…

 The majority of marketers that do content marketing feel unsatisfied with its effectiveness.
 The better you are with content marketing, the more successful your social will be.
 Find the type of content that works for your business; make it original and valuable; share it on social.
 Yes, success is this easy.